svengreb/styleguide-javascript/src/rules/comparison_operators_and_equality.md

 ## No Mixed Operators

 When mixing operators, enclose them in parentheses.
-The only exception is the standard arithmetic operators (`+`, `-`, `*`, `/`) since their precedence is broadly understood.
+The only exception are the standard arithmetic operators: `+`, `-` and `**` since their precedence is broadly understood.
+It is recommended to enclose `/` and `*` in parentheses because their precedence can be ambiguous when they are mixed.
 This improves readability and clarifies the developer's intention.

 > ESLint: [no-mixed-operators][eslint/no-mixed-operators]